Gabriel2409/obsidian_notes/Kubernetes - Services.md

 Same as NodePort but allows to create a LoadBalancer which will be the entrypoint to access the infrastructure.
-Instead of accessing directly the port of a given machine, the traffic accesses the load balancer which is outside of the custer and will redirect the request to one of the machines of the cluster.
+Instead of accessing directly the port of a given machine, the traffic accesses the load balancer which is outside of the cluster and will redirect the request to one of the machines of the cluster.

 ```yaml